maddox/harmony-api/README.md

 # Harmony API!!

-Harmony API is a simple REST server allowing you to query/control a local [Harmony Home Hub](http://myharmony.com/products/detail/home-hub/).
-Yes, there are libraries that can already do this (this server uses one :wink:).
+Harmony API is a simple server allowing you to query/control a local [Harmony Home Hub](http://myharmony.com/products/detail/home-hub/) over HTTP or MQTT.

-But not all languages have Harmony Hub clients.
-Also, some times these clients are complicated to add to your other projects.
-Harmony API gives you a simple REST server to control your Harmony Hub, so your control is just a simple HTTP request away.
+With HTTP, you can simply turn your devices on and off and check their status with simple HTTP requests from almost any other project.

+With MQTT, you can easily monitor the state of your devices as well as switch the current activity of your whole hub.
+This makes it super easy to integrate into your existing home automation setup.

 ## Features